 In Connecticut, many rapid re-housing providers access assistance funds from the Connecticut Rapid Re-housing Program, a program created by the Department of Housing after the success of the 2010 Homelessness Prevention and Rapid Re-housing Program (HPRP).
 However, shelters across the state are increasingly finding other avenues of funding in order to quickly move families and individuals into their own housing.

 In 2013, New London Homeless Hospitality Center implemented rapid re-housing at a scale substantial enough to have several important and positive effects on clients and the shelter.
+Read the full CCEH pilot program brief.
 Through this pilot, NLHHC:

 - Re-housed relatively large numbers of shelter clients over a short period of time;